Daniel-SanchezG/MACLAS/README.md

 ---

-To enable reproducibility, we provide a data directory with the trainig data required to run the workflow.
+To enable reproducibility, we provide a data directory with the training data required to run the workflow.
 The full dataset is available [here](./example1/data/Datasets.md).

 ---
 **Development environment**